LordAshTurner/Python/README.md

 product orders.
 + ***Note: Instacart is a real company that’s made their data available online.
 However, the contents of this project brief have been fabricated for the purpose of this project.***

+## Data
+- Orders
+- Products
+- Departments

+## Tools
+The following are some libraries I used for this project:
+- Pandas- for the data analyis
+- Seaborn- for visualizations
 ## **For Python I filtered, cleaned/removed duplicates, data wrangling, aggregation and grouping subset data to look at the patterns and facts within Instacart Grocery Basket, and was able to answer questions some of the following questions.**

 ![image](https://github.com/LordAshTurner/Python/assets/159558850/10a436e5-2cf2-421e-941f-d4504ee9b3ee)